×

 What are typical rental prices for expats in France?

-"The rental price for a nice one bedroom apartment in France is typically between 800-1200 US Dollars per month, while the rental price for a nice two bedroom apartment in France is usually between 900-1400 US Dollars per month," commented one expat living in France.
+"The rental price for a nice one bedroom apartment in France is typically between 800-1200 US Dollars per month, while the rental price for a nice two bedroom apartment in France is usually between 900-1400 US Dollars per month," said one expat.

 What appliances are typically included in a rental?